 top of page

-THERE ARE SO MANY WAYS YOU CAN BE PART OF THE SOLUTION.
+THERE ARE MANY WAYS YOU CAN BE PART OF THE SOLUTION.

 2. While you're waiting, check out the job description here, and review your rights, and your responsibilities, too.
 This is supposed to be fun!

-4. The learning process can be slow and challenging, so we ask our tutors to consider their volunteer work at HLP a long term commitment.
-You don’t sign a contract, and you won’t be shamed if your life changes and you have to move on, but many of our tutors and learners have been studying happily together for years.
+4. The learning process can be slow and challenging, so we ask our tutors to consider their volunteer work at HLP a long term commitment minimum length commitment 6 months.
+You don’t sign a contract, and you won’t be shamed if your life changes and you have to move on.
+We appreciate all of your efforts on behalf of HLP!

 If you’re not ready to be a tutor but you like what we do, there are many other ways to support HLP.

-We also need donations of items we can sell at our fundraising auctions, and we need businesses (and individuals) to sponsor our events in exchange for copious glory and publicity and gratitude.
+• We also need donations of items we can sell at our fundraising auctions, and we need businesses (and individuals) to sponsor our events in exchange for copious glory, publicity, and gratitude.

-Every contribution to Humboldt Literacy Project, financial or otherwise, directly supports our mission and our clients.
+Every contribution to the Humboldt Literacy Project, financial or otherwise, directly supports our mission and our clients.
 We have been a 501(c)(3) nonprofit since 1985, and we exist because of the generous support of individuals, businesses, private foundations, and government grants.
+Thank you!

 This is a free service for the community.
 Learners never pay for the assistance they receive.